 The 1990-1991 tax reform, the abolishment of wealth tax on non-listed firm equity in 1991, the abolishment of wage-earner funds in 1992 (introduced in 1984), the abolishment of wealth tax in 2004 and the abolishment of inheritance and gift tax as from 2007 made the tax system more neutral.
-In fact, personal ownership is cash flow favored because industrial foundations have to distribute most of their capital income to charitable purposes.
-Moreover, controlling firms through industrial foundations implies that ownership of the firm has to be transferred from the entrepreneur to the foundation.
+In fact, personal ownership is cash flow favoured because private foundations have to distribute most of their capital income to charitable purposes.
+Moreover, controlling firms through private foundations implies that ownership of the firm has to be transferred from the entrepreneur to the foundation.
 There is also a lock-in effect; entrepreneurs can move from Sweden, while foundations cannot.
-In line with changed incentives, new influential family groups do not rely on industrial foundations as a control vehicle.
+In line with changed incentives, new influential family groups do not rely on private foundations as a means for control.